Skip to content

 Getting Around on the Island

 Vehicles are welcome on the island, but you can help us reduce traffic and preserve, protect and care for the Island by arriving without an automobile and opting for other modes of transportation.
-Both the Washington Island Ferry and the Island Clipper offer narrated tours of the island, an excellent option for a day trip.
-The Cherry Train Tours by Washington Island Ferry is a two-hour open-air tram narrated tour of Washington Island's features and attractions and features up to four stops (not including the lavender farms).
-The Island Clipper's Viking Train is a ninety-minute guided tram tour of some of Washington Island's best-known attractions, including four main points of interest: Stavkirke, Schoolhouse Beach, Den Norske Grenda and Farm Museum — you can stay at any stop and board a later train, too.
+The Washington Island Ferry offers narrated tours of the island, an excellent option for a day trip.
+The Cherry Train Tours by Washington Island Ferry is a two-hour open-air tram narrated tour of Washington Island's attractions, featuring up to three stops (not including the lavender farms) along its 15-mile route.

 If you want to be the captain of your journey, utility vehicle rentals allow you to leave your car behind yet still explore the island at your own pace.
 Island Adventure Company rents four- and six-person UTVs with roof racks, so you can also rent and transport kayaks and paddleboards.
 Renters must be 25 or older, and Wisconsin requires all ATV or UTV operators born on or after January 1, 1988, to possess a state-issued ATV/UTV safety certificate.
 Plus, all riders 18 and under are required by state law to wear a helmet, provided at no additional cost.